bjo6300/Movie-TicketBox/README.md

 ## License

-Distributed under the Apache 2.0 License.
+Distributed under the APACHE 2.0 License.
 See `LICENSE` for more information.